mattbradburyuk/mushroom/README.md

  ```
  You should see the standard project structure inside the directory (see next section)

- 4) Open .mushroom_config.js (its currently a hidden file so you have to use 'ls -a' to see it, probably need to change that)
+ 4) Open .mushroom_config.js (its currently a hidden file so you have to use 'ls -a' to see it, bug raised to change that)

   ```